pinobatch/numism/docs/accents.md

 > and it is no longer a barrier to communications.

-We can simulate Mindy's accent accommodation by writing the first few sentences with eye dialect and then flip to standard spelling.
+We can simulate Mindy's accent accommodation by writing the first few sentences with eye dialect and then flip to standard spelling once the accent "fades" as a barrier to comprehension.

 [A defense]: https://slashdot.org/comments.pl?sid=23626173&cid=65208235